 The controller has to be remote-monitored via a network.
-In this network we assign address number 3 to the controller.
+In this network we assign address 11 to the controller, for example.
 The same address must not be used by more than one controller in the same network.

 Requirement to the system unit